legatoproject/ztp/README.md

 1. Create a new folder (awsMqtt) under ~/myWorkspace/apps

-2. Copy the contents of the Device/awsMqtt folder within this repo to ~/myWorkspace/apps/awsMqtt

-3. Download AWS IoT Device SDK for Embedded C from https://github.com/aws/aws-iot-device-sdk-embedded-C/archive/refs/tags/v2.3.0.zip and unzip its contents inside ~/myWorkspace/apps/awsMqtt
+2. Copy the contents of the Device/awsMqtt folder within this repo to ~/myWorkspace/apps/awsMqtt (please note that this app is based on a modified subset of AWS IoT Device SDK for Embedded C from https://github.com/aws/aws-iot-device-sdk-embedded-C/ and its dependencies such as Mbed TLS)

-4. Download Mbed TLS from https://github.com/Mbed-TLS/mbedtls/archive/refs/tags/mbedtls-2.1.14.zip and unzip its contents inside ~/myWorkspace/apps/awsMqtt/external_libs/mbedTLS

-5. Run the following commands to build the MQTT client app within your Legato dev env
+3. Run the following commands to build the MQTT client app within your Legato dev env

     ```
     cd ~/myWorkspace